marina-labs/help-center/onely/terms-of-service.md

 ### 6.2 Billing and Payment
 #### 6.2.1 Payment Processing
-All payments are processed through the respective app store (Google Play Store or Apple App Store) payment systems.
-By subscribing, you authorize the app store to charge your selected payment method.
+All payments for iOS devices are processed through Apple's App Store payment system.
+All payments for Android devices are processed through Google Play Store payment system.
+By subscribing, you authorize the respective app store to charge your selected payment method according to their terms and conditions.

 #### 6.2.2 Subscription Fees
 - Subscription fees are charged in advance for each billing period
-- All fees are stated in the currency applicable to your region
+- All fees are stated in the currency applicable to your region as determined by the app store
-- Fees are non-refundable except as expressly provided in these Terms or required by applicable law
+- Fees are non-refundable except as expressly provided in these Terms, required by applicable law, or as provided by the app store's refund policy
+- Payment will be charged to your iTunes Account (for iOS) or Google Play account (for Android) at confirmation of purchase

 #### 6.2.3 Automatic Renewal
+- Subscriptions automatically renew for successive periods unless cancelled at least 24 hours before the end of the current period
+- Your account will be charged for renewal within 24 hours prior to the end of the current period
-Subscriptions automatically renew for successive periods unless cancelled before the renewal date.
-You may cancel your subscription through your device's app store settings.
+- You may cancel your subscription through your device's app store settings
+- For iOS: You can manage and cancel subscriptions by going to your Account Settings on the App Store
+- For Android: You can manage and cancel subscriptions through your Google Play Store account settings

 #### 6.2.4 Price Changes
-We may modify subscription prices with at least 30 days' notice.
+We may modify subscription prices with at least 30 days' notice through the app store.
 Price changes will apply to subsequent billing periods following the notice period.
+You will be notified of price changes through the app store's notification system.

 ### 6.3 Free Trials and Promotional Offers
 We may offer free trials or promotional pricing for Premium Services.
 Special terms may apply to such offers, and we reserve the right to modify or discontinue promotional offers at any time.